tedivm/pure-syntax/README.md

 # Impure Syntax

-![Example](https://i.imgur.com/BCr0VWE.png)

 This is a variant of the [Pure Syntax](https://atom.io/packages/pure-syntax) project.
 The primary difference is that this theme uses a darking (less purple) background.

+![Example](https://i.imgur.com/BCr0VWE.png)

+> Above example using this syntax theme with the [dash ui theme](https://atom.io/themes/dash-ui).

 # Install